 English and Reading

-Children will continue to develop their reading and comprehension skills by making predictions based on visual images and the text, inferring and clarifying their understanding of words and phrases in order to develop their vocabulary.
+This half term, our core book is ‘The Hunter’ by Paul Geraghty.
+Children will continue to develop their reading and comprehension skills by making predictions based on visual images and the text, inferring and clarifying their understanding of words and phrases in order to develop their vocabulary through various text types.
 They will make links with real events happening in the world around us and continue to develop learning behaviours such as supporting and actively listening to each other.
-In writing, they will focus on reflective letter writing, ensuring that they include all the structural and language features.
+In writing, they will focus on writing a narrative based on our core text and the journey the young girl embarks on.

 During this half term, we will continue to familiarise ourselves with equivalent fractions and understanding the terms, half, thirds and quarters.
 Then, we will begin to look at how to add and subtract fractions with the same denominator within one whole.
 Following this, we will revise addition and subtraction skills, adding and subtracting numbers up to three digits involving regrouping.
 Then we will move onto learning about money and understanding the relationship between pence and pounds.
 Children will have the opportunity to apply these skills to real life contexts to embed their understanding.

 In science this half term, we will be learning about living things, this will include skeletons and diets.
 Children will learn about the human skeleton and the importance of strong and healthy bones.
 Then, children will learn about balanced diets and how to ensure every meal is healthy and follows the Eatwell Guide.

 Throughout this half term, we will be focusing on Stone Age art work and different sustainable materials.
 The children will analyse and critique different cave paintings, understanding their importance to history and the people who created them.
 Then, we will be using natural materials to create our own dye for the base of our cave paintings.